4 Technical Analysis Tools That Don’t Work - Learn how to analyze and trade markets using AriasWave.

 1. Indicators and Oscillators are a good way to lose money and confuse you at the same time.
-Using maths to try and figure out human behaviour will yield unexpected results.
+Using maths to try and figure out human behavior will yield unexpected results.
 These usually come included for free with your charting software because they are trying to help you come up with a good enough reason to throw money at the markets because just looking at the waves alone might get you to use your common sense which is not what they want.

-3. Fibonacci seems like a good idea at the time but just because you can measure something does not mean that it will be useful at predicting future price action especially if you’re trying to use it with an indicator to create some kind of confluence because that’s just asking for trouble like when you use an indicator on an indicator.
+3. Fibonacci seems like a good idea at the time but just because you can measure something does not mean that it will be useful at predicting future price action especially if you’re trying to use it with an indicator to create some kind of confluence because that’s just asking for trouble, like when you use an indicator on an indicator.

-Want to learn how to read market waves properly? check out The Online Course
+Want to learn how to read market waves properly? check out our Mentor\Learn Program